NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Walkthrough.md

 * __`submitter_id`:__ A unique key to identify the `sample`.
 * __`cases.submitter_id`:__ The unique key that was used for the `case` that links the `sample` to the `case`.
 * __`sample_type`:__ Type of the `sample`.
 Named for its cellular source, molecular composition, and/or therapeutic treatment.
+* __`tissue_type`:__ Text term that represents a description of the kind of tissue collected with respect to disease status or proximity to tumor tissue.

 >__Note:__ The `case` must be "committed" to the project before a `sample` can be linked to it.
 This also applies to all other links between entities.